 Success criteria for SSL and TCP

-Unless you specify an expected response string, probes for health checks using the SSL and TCP protocols are successful when both of the following base conditions are true:
+Unless you specify an expected response string, probes for health checks that use the SSL and TCP protocols are successful when both of the following base conditions are true:

-- Each Google Cloud prober is able to successfully complete an SSL or TCP handshake before the configured probe timeout, and
+- Each Google Cloud prober can successfully complete an SSL or TCP handshake before the configured probe timeout.

-Be aware that if your backend sends a TCP RST (reset) packet to close a TCP session for a TCP health check, after the Google Cloud prober initiates a graceful TCP termination, the probe might be considered unsuccessful.
+If the backend sends a TCP RST (reset) packet to close a TCP session for a TCP health check, the probe might be considered unsuccessful.
+This happens when the Google Cloud prober has already initiated a graceful TCP termination.

 |Neither request nor response specified